Homepage / Zinc

 Among other things, zinc ions are responsible for proper DNA binding.
 Thanks to their presence, the connection is stable, which allows the protein to efficiently read the information contained in the genome.
 As a result, the risk of cancer is significantly reduced.

-Zinc - what does it help with?
+Zinc - what it helps with?
 Examples

-Zinc has soothing properties in the treatment of diabetes and hypothyroidism, among other conditions.
+Zinc has properties soothing in the treatment of diabetes and hypothyroidism, among other conditions.
 It is also used to combat the symptoms of osteoporosis, inflammatory bowel disease, hemorrhoids and ulcers.
 It lowers blood cholesterol levels and helps with vitamin absorption.

-Zinc in the body in the right proportions can also help take care of mental health.
-Through its effects on the nervous system, it helps treat schizophrenia and depression, among other conditions.
+Zinc in the body In the right proportions, it can also help take care of mental health.
+Through its effects on the nervous system, it aids in the treatment of schizophrenia and depression, among other things.

 What products contain zinc?
 Products rich in the element